-Two investigators independently selected the most relevant studies, guided by the title, abstract, and full text.
-If the study had been collected by any investigator, it should be reviewed for further evaluation.
-Subsequently, from each of the studies selected, the most revealing data, previously determined, were extracted like the author's first name, year of publication, miRNA profile, regulation mode (up- or down-regulated), sample size (number of patients with EC and healthy controls), source of specimen (serum or plasma), as well as relevant statistical data required and methodological quality information.
-The quality of the studies included was assessed using the Quality Assessment for Diagnostic Accuracy Studies-2 (QUADAS-2) tool (8).
-Any disagreement was resolved by consulting a third author and finally reaching consensus.
+Two investigators independently selected the most relevant studies, guided by the title, abstract and full text.
+If the study was collected by any investigator, it will be reviewed for further evaluation.
+Subsequently, from each of the selected studies, extracted the most revealing data, previously determined, such as the following: the first author's name, year of publication, miRNA profile, regulation mode (up- or down-regulated), sample size (number of patients with EC and healthy controls), source of specimen (serum or plasma), as well as relevant statistical data required and methodological quality information.
+The quality of the included studies was assessed using the Quality Assessment for Diagnostic Accuracy Studies-2 (QUADAS-2) tool[8].
+Any disagreement was resolved by consulting a third author person and finally reached a consensus.